 There are several primary reasons who you should elect not to undertake a crime scene cleanup in your home (or business) on your own.

 - First, the reality that a violent crime has occurred in your home is a traumatic experience in and of itself.
 You need not compound that horrific reality by cleaning up the aftermath yourself.
-You need to devote your time and emotional effort to beginning and pursuing a healthy grieving process.
+You need to devote your time and emotional effort to the beginning and pursuing a healthy grieving process.

 - Second, it’s highly unlikely you have the experience or training needed to appropriately remediate a crime scene.
 This includes a background in and understanding of eliminating dangerous biohazards that can be found at the scene of a violent crime.